helloitsxinyi/console-bank-java/README.md

 * Get account info - As a customer, I want to be able to obtain my account information so that I am aware of my account information. <br>
 * Deposit - As a customer, I want to be able to deposit money in my account so that I can save money. <br>
 * Withdraw - As a customer, I want to be able to withdraw money from my account so that I can have cash to use. <br>
+* Most recent transaction - As a customer, I want to be able to obtain information about my most recent transaction so that I can keep track of my deposits/withdrawals.
+* Exit - As a customer, I want to be able to exit so that I can stop the application as and when I would like.
+* Re-prompt - As a customer, I want to be able to re-enter my choice so that I can continue using the app if I entered an invalid option. (in progress)